 Lessons from kilts and bagpipes

 Search 'Scottish fans - FIFA world cup' and you'll find endless comments from US citizens enthusing about the loveliness and enthusiasm of the Scottish fans.
-Whether waxing lyrical about their singing, their kilts, their ability to sink gallons of beer, or the number of traffic cones they put on statues, Americans have truly embraced the Scottish fans.
+Whether waxing lyrical about their singing, their kilts, beer-drinking, or the number of traffic cones they put on statues, Americans have truly embraced the Scottish fans.

 Two things have stood out and we can all learn marketing lessons from them: